-On the other hand, what if we want a ceremony that is not religious?
+On the other hand, what if we want a non-religious ceremony?

 How long is the ceremony?

-What do brides and grooms typically wear at your resort weddings?
+What do brides and grooms typically wear at your resort for destination weddings?

-- Brides usually wear the beautiful white gown they have always dreamed of.
+- Brides usually wear the beautiful gown they have always dreamed of.
 Grooms often choose to wear khakis and a white dress shirt.
-Most couples also prefer to go barefooted.
+Many couples also prefer to go barefooted.
 However, the choice of your attire is up to you.

 Will someone be available to iron my wedding dress?